Direct Bilirubin Test featured image showing liver illustration, red-top plain tube, and key points about liver function, jaundice, and normal range.

 • Collection Tube: Red-top plain tube

-A blood sample is collected from a vein and allowed to clot.
-The serum is separated and tested for bilirubin levels.
+Blood is drawn from a vein, allowed to clot, and the serum is separated for bilirubin measurement.

 Test Preparation